terraform-google-modules/terraform-google-kubernetes-engine/docs/upgrading_to_v29.0.md

 ```

 ### Deletion Protection
-The Terraform Kubernetes Engine Module now includes the `deletion_protection` option which defaults to `false`.
-To enable deletion protection for your cluster you should specify it explicitly:
+The Terraform Kubernetes Engine Module now includes the `deletion_protection` option which defaults to `true`.
+To delete your cluster you should specify it explicitly to `false`:

 ```diff
   module "gke" {